-

 The grand and stately Queen Mary in Long Beach, California, has always been one of my favorite places to visit, stay, and eat!
 The fish tacos at the Promenade Cafe are amazing!
 I love recreating these delicious fish tacos at home; here is my recipe!
 Enjoy!

 Make Pico de Gallo.
-Dice tomatoes and onions, placing them in a medium bowl.
-Remove stems and membranes from jalapeno peppers and finely dice, adding them to the bowl.
-Add 2 tablespoons of lime juice and salt to taste.
+Dice 2 medium tomatoes and 1/2 of a white onion, then place them in a medium bowl.
+Remove the stems, seeds and membranes from 1-2 jalapeno peppers, then finely dice them and add them to the bowl.
+Add 2 tablespoons of lime juice and salt to taste, stirring until everything is combined.
 This can be done the day before if desired.

-Make Cilantro Chipotle Lime Crema.
-In a blender add 2/3 cup of sour cream, 3 tablespoons of lime juice, 1/4 teaspoon of chipotle powder, 1/4 teaspoon of salt and 1/8 cup of cilantro.
-I use cilantro stems when making dressings and sauces and save my cilantro leaves for the toppings where I want them to look nice.
-Blend on high until smooth.
-Set aside or refrigerate until ready to serve.
-This can be done the day before if desired.
+Make the Cilantro Chipotle Lime Crema by adding 2/3 cup sour cream, 3 tablespoons lime juice, 1/4 teaspoon chipotle powder, 1/4 teaspoon salt, and 1/8 cup cilantro to a blender.
+I like to use cilantro stems for dressings and sauces, saving the leaves for toppings where their appearance matters.
+Blend on high until completely smooth, then set aside or refrigerate until ready to serve.
+This can also be made a day ahead if you want to prep in advance.

-Chop cabbage and grate carrot, tossing them in a bowl.
-Set aside until ready to serve.
+Chop 2 cups of cabbage and grate 1/2 a carrot.
+Toss everything together in a bowl and set aside until ready to serve.

-Start heating oil in a medium, (preferably cast-iron) skillet.
-Heat the oil to 350 degrees F. While oil is heating, pat fish dry with a paper towel.
-I used barramundi sea bass for my fish tacos, cod, halibut and tilapia are also good choices.
-Cut the fish into desired size pieces.
+Start heating oil in a medium skillet—cast iron is ideal for even frying—and bring it to 350°F. While the oil heats, pat the fish dry with a paper towel to help it brown and crisp rather than steam.
+I used barramundi sea bass for my fish tacos, but cod, halibut, and tilapia all work beautifully.
+Cut the fish into your desired‑sized pieces.

-In a large mixing bowl add 1 cup of flour, 1/2 teaspoon of corn starch, 1/4 teaspoon of baking soda, 1/2 teaspoon of baking powder, 1/2 teaspoon garlic powder, 1/4 teaspoon onion powder, 1/4 teaspoon paprika, 1/4 teaspoon black pepper, 2 teaspoons salt mixing until combined.
+In a large mixing bowl, add 1 cup of flour, 1/2 teaspoon of cornstarch, 1/4 teaspoon of baking soda, 1/2 teaspoon of baking powder, 1/2 teaspoon of garlic powder, 1/4 teaspoon of onion powder, 1/4 teaspoon of paprika, 1/4 teaspoon of black pepper, and 2 teaspoons of salt, mixing until combined.

-Add 1 cup of club soda to the batter and stir until combined.
-Line a baking sheet with paper towels and place a cooling rack on top of them for draining your fish.
-You don't want them sitting on a plate in grease as they will become soggy and greasy.
+Add 1 cup of club soda to the batter and stir until just combined.
+Line a baking sheet with paper towels and place a cooling rack on top—this setup allows the fried fish to drain properly.
+You don’t want the pieces sitting directly on a plate or in pooled oil, as they’ll quickly become soggy and greasy.

 Heat your tortillas in a pan, griddle or grill.
 I make my tortillas; we have an excellent easy-to-follow recipe if you need one.

 Assemble tacos.
-Place a piece of the fish on the tortilla, then cabbage slaw, cilantro and top with a drizzle of cilantro, chipotle, lime crema.
+Place a piece of the fish on the tortilla, then add the cabbage slaw, and top with a drizzle of cilantro, chipotle, and lime crema.
 Serve with Pico de Gallo and 1/2 of a grilled lemon.

 Enjoy!